AlexanderPyshko/AlexanderPyshko/README.md

 - :seedling: Studying gulls in urban area in Belarus.

-- :mega: Looking for a Trainee or Junior Data Engineer positions.
+- :mega: Looking for a Trainee or Junior Data Engineer/BI Analyst positions.

 - :zap: In my free time, I'm reading articles, practice code and try to make pet projects.